gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 In recent times, one style of basic ensemble that has been very successful in practice is the *wide and deep* category of models, blending deep learning with shallow learning.
 Such models consist of jointly training a deep neural network with a large linear model.
+#### Wrapping up
+* When building high-performing deep convnets, you'll need to use residual connections, batch normalization, and depthwise separable convolutions.
+* Building deep networks requires making many small hyperparameter and architecture choices, which together define how good your model will be.
+Rather than basing these choices on intuition or random chance, it's better to systematically search hyperparameter space to find optimal choices.
+* Winning machine-learning competitions or otherwise obtaining the best possible results on a task can only be done with large ensembles of models.
+Ensembling via a well-optimized weighted average is usually good enough.
+Remember: diversity is strength.